 Similar to concept art, the ability to draw is a great start.
 Digital illustrators must be equally adept at thinking creatively and remaining tech-savvy using software like Photoshop, Corel Painter, Blender, and ZBrush.

-Assuming a base level of artistic ability (if not, your first stop should be some beginner illustration classes), you can get formal training through CG Spectrum's online Foundations of Concept Art and Illustration Course.
-(If you don't want to dive into a 9-month course, you could try the 3-month Introduction to Concept Art and Illustration Course.)
+Assuming a base level of artistic ability (if not, your first stop should be some beginner drawing classes), you can get formal training through CG Spectrum's online Concept Art and Illustration Foundations or the Bachelor of Digital Art (Concept Art).

 Career prospects